Okhtyrka: The coat of arms

+Population

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 census:

+Language

+Distribution of the population by native language according to the 2001 census:

 Military history

-In 1655–1658 the Okhtyrka Cossack Regiment was formed and lasted until 1765, when by order of Catherine II, all Cossack regiments were dismantled.
-In 1709 the territory of the Cossack regiment became the scene of fierce fighting with the Swedes.
-More than a hundred years the Cossack regiment had fought against the invasion of the Tatars, and the troops had both defeats and victories over the Turks, Tatars, and the Swedes.
+In 1655–1658 the Okhtyrka Cossack Regiment was formed and lasted until 1765, when, ordered by Catherine II, all Cossack regiments were dismantled.
+In 1709, the territory of the Cossack regiment became the scene of fierce fighting with the Swedes.
+For more than a hundred years the Cossack regiment had fought against the invasion of the Tatars, and the troops had both defeats and victories over the Turks, Tatars, and the Swedes.
 Later, Okhtyrka's Cossack regiment reformed into hussars.

 Okhtyrka Fortress

-Okhtyrka, like all of Sloboda Ukraine, had a chaotic structure of buildings.
-The central core of the city was represented by the fortress, which occupied a dominant place in the strategic sense.
-The buildings ran around, fitting into the terrain without any order.
+Okhtyrka, like all of Sloboda Ukraine, had an disorderly city layout.
+The central core of the city was represented by the fortress, which occupied an elevated place; the buildings fitting into the terrain without any order.

 Okhtyrka's fort sat on the shore of the small Okhtyrka river where it makes a loop, forming a natural protection.
-The fortress was surrounded by numerous lakes, complicating approaches to it.
+The fortress was surrounded by numerous lakes, complicating any potential approaches to it.

 The fortress had the shape of an irregular quadrilateral, and occupied the area of the present city center, from the river to the location of today's "Intercession Cathedral" outside the castle.
-It was surrounded by a wooden fence with five stone and fifteen wooden towers and two bastions.
+It was surrounded by a wooden fence with five stone and fifteen wooden towers, as well as two bastions.
 The fortress gates had drawbridges.
 Around the castle a moat was dug and earth mound built with caponier at the corners.
-The water filled moat gave the island fortress a situational advantage, strengthening its defense capacity.
+The moat was filled with water.

-In the early 18th century Cossacks of the Okhtyrka regiment took an active part in the Great Northern War, recapturing the Swedish and Russian lands bordering the Baltic Sea.
-On December 26, 1707, Peter the First himself came to the city to personally verify the readiness of the garrison and hold a council of war.
+In the early 18th century, Cossacks of the Okhtyrka regiment took an active part in the Great Northern War, recapturing the Swedish and Russian lands bordering the Baltic Sea.
+On December 26, 1707, Peter the First came to the city to personally verify the readiness of the garrison and hold a council of war.

 Hussars

 Okhtyrka Hussars played an important role in the fight against Napoleon during the War of 1812.
 They participated in the battles of Smolensk, Vyazma, and Borodino.
 For services in battle the regiment was honored to open the parade of victors at the entry of Allied troops in Paris.
-In this regiment served, as one of the leaders of the partisan movement during the War in 1812, the Russian poet Dmitry Davydov, and the Russian composer Alexander Alyabyev.
+In this regiment, the Russian poet Dimitry Davydov served as one of the leaders of the partisan movement during the War in 1812, as well as the Russian composer Alexander Alyabyev.
 In 1823, the regiment was commanded by a future Decembrist, A. Muravyev, and Mikhail Lermontov, a Russian poet.

-Many people fought and died in WWI and a lot more in WWII.
+Many people fought and died in WWI and even more in WWII.
 The fighting around Okhtyrka was fearsome and resulted in a prominent common grave of Soviet soldiers in the area.